BEHOUBA/web_scapper_project/README.md

 api projects to scrappe data from all majors ecommerce, hostel and jobs search websites in côte d'ivoire. just for fun!
+Also great opportunity to pratice goroutine and channels :D

 # Tech stacks used